 The television cameras were back on site today, with BBC Alba filming a short feature that is due to go out on the channel’s news service this evening.

-Over in Structure Twelve, the enigma that is the eastern entrance to Structure Twelve continues to furrow brows.
+Over in Structure Twelve, the enigma that is the eastern entrance continues to furrow brows.

-Its complexities are becoming even more complex with every day that passes and there now seems to be a whole sequence of blocking and rebuilding that saw different bits of later walling added to the structure.
+Its complexities are becoming even more complex with every day that passes.
+There now seems to be a whole sequence of blocking and rebuilding that saw different bits of later walling added to the structure.

 Christine has joined the team there and is now working on the north side of the entrance trying to reveal the full extent of the fill of a late robbing cut that had been partially excavated around the entrance.